-Cater to diverse needs People may have specific needs or experiences due to physical characteristics, mental and emotional factors, social factors, or religious beliefs and obligations.
+Support a wider range of needs People may have specific needs or experiences due to physical characteristics, mental and emotional factors, social factors, or religious beliefs and obligations.
 Considering how working in the organisation is be experienced by groups and individuals with differing needs, and then pursuing changes that address these, can help prevent exclusion, facilitate a respectful and caring environment, and foster a similar approach in how customers and other stakeholders are treated.

-There will always be occasions where people feel let down by their colleagues, their boss, or the business as a whole.
+Improve support when things go wrong There will always be occasions where people feel let down by their colleagues, their boss, or the business as a whole.
 An organisation that lacks effective methods for handling these situations is failing to do right by its employees, as well as creating wider problems for itself.
 Putting in place better ways to raise concerns and to achieve better resolutions, can really help employees feel supported.
 Problems are also likely to be addressed more rapidly instead of festering or escalating, with impacts to individual's wellbeing and disruption and damage to the business minimised.
 Safeguard the business of tomorrow